bjwmills/COPSE/readme.md

 Carbon-Oxygen-Phosphorus-Sulfur-Evolution

-As used in Tostevin and Mills (2020) Interface Focus
+COPSE was developed by Noam Bergman in 2003/2004.
+Several versions now exist.
+This version of the COPSE code is lighlty updated from Tostevin and Mills (2020) Interface Focus.

-Coded by Benjamin JW Mills // b.mills@leeds.ac.uk

 ## Contents: